Madhithirunavu/My-Portfolio/README.md

 Hi, I’m a Product Manager and Business Analyst with over 6 years of experience working across the automotive, finance, insurance and healthcare sectors.
 I focus on turning business problems into practical solutions by using data, strong product thinking, and close collaboration with teams.
-I’m currently pursuing a Master’s in Data Science to further build on my analytical skills.
+I’m currently pursuing a Master’s in Data Science and Analytics to further build on my technical skills.

 I’ve led projects that involved supply chain optimization, loan eligibility automation, and compliance tracking.
 I enjoy working with SQL, Python, Power BI, and building tools that help teams work smarter.